 The Protestant approach to Bible study differs from the Catholic one.
 As a new Catholic, I still have much to learn.
 Understanding these differences is important so we can study the Bible responsibly and with knowledge.
 In this blog, we’ll explore Catholic vs. Protestant Bible study practices.
-(Video at bottom of this page)
+(Video at the bottom of this page)

 Key Aspects of Catholic Bible Study:

 Linked to Tradition – Scripture and Tradition together form the Deposit of Faith.
 This means the Bible is understood in light of the Church’s teachings.
-The writings of the Church Fathers, and the Magisterium (teaching authority).
+The writings of the Church Fathers and the Magisterium (teaching authority).

 Liturgical Context – The Bible is central to the Mass, where Scripture readings, prayers, and teachings are woven into worship.